 Life insurance can seem like a complex topic — the product descriptions alone can sound like a foreign language.
 But the basics of life insurance aren’t difficult to understand.

 The primary purpose of all life insurance is to provide a benefit to people you choose (called “beneficiaries”) upon your death.
 Typically, these are people who depend upon your income to meet their daily needs.

-Permanent insurance is as it sounds – coverage that remains in place until you die.
-In addition, permanent life insurance can be a financial tool that can help you build wealth and a cash reserve to use during your lifetime.
+Permanent insurance is as it sounds — coverage that remains in place until you die.
+In addition, permanent life insurance can be a financial tool that can help you build wealth and accumulate cash value to use during your lifetime.